reruo321/Spring-Practice/Spring-Boot/Kotlin/006-consumingREST-2/README.md

 	There was an unexpected error (type=Method Not Allowed, status=405).
 	Request method 'GET' not supported

 The error happens because the server does not support the method sent in the client request.
-Therefore, we should define a mapping for unsupported methods.
-Add this to the controller!
+Therefore, we should explicitly define a mapping for unsupported methods.
+Add this to the controller, and it will support both GET and POST.

 	@RequestMapping(value = ["/"], method = [RequestMethod.GET, RequestMethod.POST])